AUMSA/2020-MSA-content/README.md

 ## Microsoft Azure for Students
 Sign up for Microsoft Azure for Students [(Documentation can be found here)](https://github.com/AUMSA/2020-Phase-1/tree/master/Azure%20For%20Students).
 Get $100 credit as well as 12 months of free Azure services when you create your free account (there is no credit card needed).
 Find out more information [here](https://azure.microsoft.com/en-us/free/students/).

-### And don't forget to like our [Facebook page](https://www.facebook.com/msaaussie/) and join our [Facebook group](https://www.facebook.com/groups/235821840767124/) to stay up to date.